Welcome to Costa Rica! You will meet your group and program leaders in San Jose, the capital of Costa Rica.

 Access to healthcare in Costa Rica is really good.
 Students are going to be doing zip lining, surfing and sea kayaking on this program.
 The vendors we use for these tours have very good safety policies.

-As a member you will have access to HX Global’s extensive travel information database to help you make informed decisions prior to travel.
+As a member you will have access to International SOS extensive travel information database to help you make informed decisions prior to travel.
 Additionally, all travelers who travel outside their country of residence will have access to medical evacuation support during their program.
-For more information please visit the HX Global webpage.
+For more information please visit the International SOS webpage.

 The closest hospital is in Nicoya that is 1.5 hours away from Camaronal, but there is a clinic in Samara which is 30 minutes away from Camaronal and 10 minutes away from Carrillo.